cdapio/cdap/cdap-docs/cdap-apps/source/hydrator/custom.rst

       public static final String DELETE_INPUT_ON_SUCCESS = "deleteInputOnSuccess";

       // The name annotation tells CDAP what the property name is.
 It is optional, and defaults to the variable name.
-      // Note:  only primitives (including boxed types) and string are the types that are supported
+      // Note: only primitives (including boxed types) and string are the types that are supported.
       @Name(FILESET_NAME)
       @Description("The name of the FileSet to read from.") private String fileSetName;